 The Village of Deerfield retained Town & Country Engineering, Inc., for several water system-related projects.
 One of the two Village wells was found to be contaminated by industrial chemicals in the late 1980’s.
 A new well was drilled to replace it and Town & Country Engineering, Inc. designed a new pump and pumphouse to utilize that well.
 Subsequently another existing well was lost to contamination and Town & Country Engineering designed and administered construction of another new well.

 Deerfield originally had a small above-ground steel reservoir which was at such an elevation that three areas of the Village required booster stations to create adequate pressure.
-Town & Country Engineering created a computer water model of the Village water distribution system and used that model in the design of a hilltop 600,000-gallon above-ground glass-coated steel water reservoir that should serve the Village for many generations.
+Town & Country Engineering created a computer water model of the Village water distribution system and used that model in the design of a hilltop 600,000-gallon above-ground glass-coated steel water storage that should serve the Village for many generations.